Article 3. General University Information

 TAMIU utilizes a broad spectrum of platforms and devices as part of its Emergency Notification System.
 Emergency Notifications will be sent to the campus community when the University learns of a threat or situation that may pose imminent danger via email, social media, mass public address system, the University website, digital signage, and the SafeZone Application.

-All University faculty, staff, and students are encouraged to download, set up, and activate the SafeZone APP with your TAMIU email to receive critical notifications directly to their mobile devices.
-In addition, SafeZone connects you directly to the TAMIU Police Department if you or someone near you ever feels threatened or in need of First Aid while relaying vital information about your situation and location 24 hours a day, seven days a week.
+All University faculty, staff, and students are encouraged to download, set up, and activate the SafeZone App with their TAMIU email to receive critical notifications directly to their mobile devices.
+In addition, SafeZone connects you directly to the TAMIU Police Department if you or someone near you ever feels threatened or in need of First Aid.
+The SafeZone App also relays vital information about your situation and location while on campus, 24 hours a day, seven days a week.

-SafeZone only shares your location when you ask for help or check-in, it doesn’t track you at other times, so your privacy is respected.
-You can find out more about SafeZone’s features and download the app at http://www.safezoneapp.com.
+It's important to note that SafeZone only shares your location when you ask for help or check-in, it doesn't track you at other times, so your privacy is respected.
+More about SafeZone's features is here: https://www.tamiu.edu/adminis/police/safezone/index.shtml.
+Download the App at at https://safezoneapp.com.

 Students are expected to pay all financial obligations owed to the University when due.
 Failure to pay such obligations may result in registration, final grade, transcript, and diploma holds or dropped classes.
 Financial obligations include, but are not limited to, tuition and fees, installment loans, emergency loans, unpaid third-party contracts, financial aid reversals, returned checks, returned check charges, lost or damaged library book charges, loss of or damage to instructional material or equipment, book loans, parking violations, and/or housing/meal plan charges.
 Delinquent accounts are sent to a collection agency, and collection fees are an additional charge incurred by the student.